-A questions we get a lot is, “Do kids need more protein?”
+A question we get a lot is, “do kids need more protein?”
 A lot of parents worry that their children aren’t consuming enough protein or iron, especially when they go through the anti-meat phase.
-This guide is here to help!
-Plus, we’ve included 20 protein-rich foods for school lunches.
+Mom and dietitian, Sally, has put together this guide to help!
+Plus, she’s included 20 protein-rich foods for school lunches.

 How To Get Your Kid To Eat More Protein